gbroxey/blog/_posts/2023-04-09-lucy-fenwick.md

 This duplicate index would cause us a headache.
 Hence if at the boundary we have `isqrt == x div isqrt` we will omit that second value, giving us `L == 2*isqrt - 1` in that case.
 It's important to be careful about this both here and in other applications of the square root trick.

 In the code, I'll be calling this container `FIArray` - standing for floor indexed array.
 There's no actual name for this but this one seems as good as any.
-Here's a simple implementation in [Nim][9] (note that `div` is floor division):
+Here's a simple implementation[^3] in [Nim][9] (note that `div` is floor division):

 ```nim
 type FIArray = object